 2. The guiding principle of the MRS Alcohol Procedure applies, to ensure that excessive amounts of alcohol are not consumed at any Function.

 3. The amount of alcohol present (i.e. brought by residents) should directly relate to (i) the numbers attending the Function that are eligible and likely to drink alcohol, (ii) the alcoholic content of the drinks and (iii) the time allowed for the Function.
-MRS has prepared a "standard drink" calculator which can be used to assist in determining the appropriateness of the volume of alcohol brought into a Function (by one or more residents).
-See "standard drinks calculation form"
+A "standard drink" calculator can be used to assist in determining the appropriateness of the volume of alcohol brought into a Function (by one or more residents).
+See "standard drinks calculation"